Onirau/BlockEngine/README.md

 ```

 # Checklist

-Below is what you can expect for the future in BlockEngine's development!
+Below is what you can expect for the future in LemonEngine's development!
 Expect this big list to expand as time goes on!

 - [ ] Limiting `os` library
 - [ ] Signals in Lua
-- [ ] Instance System
+- [x] Instance System
 - [ ] Physics
 - [ ] Data types
   - [ ] CFrame
   - [ ] Random
   - [ ] game
-  - [ ] workspace
+  - [x] workspace
 - [ ] Services
   - [ ] RunService
   - [ ] Lighting